YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Each database file can have a single active journal file.
 A journal file can be linked to a previous journal files to form a chain of journal files.

-The ISV $zgbldir points a YottaDB process to the global directory. $zgbldir is initialized from $ydb_gbldir at process startup, but it can be modified by the process during execution.
+The ISV $zgbldir points a YottaDB process to the global directory. $zgbldir is initialized from $gtmgbldir at process startup, but it can be modified by the process during execution.

 .. parsed-literal::
    YDB>write $zgbldir